 Alicante is well known for its sweets or desserts, including dates, pomegranates, and turrones.
 It is famous worldwide for its almond nougat candy called turron, a favorite Christmas treat of Arab origin and contains almonds and honey.
 The most famous city for turron production is Jijona.

 There are three Denominations of Origin (D.O.) in Valencia: Alicante, Utiel-Requena, and Valencia.
-The D.O. of Alicante is famous for sweet dessert wines and in particular, a wine called Fondillón, a white wine with a high alcohol content.
+The D.O. of Alicante is famous for sweet dessert wines and in particular, a wine called Fondillón, a white wine with high alcohol content.
 In the D.O.
 Utiel-Requena, the red bobal grape, along with Tempranillo and cabernet-sauvignon and merlot produce solid reds and roses.